ShinjiX-Web/360_debut/README.md

-# Test account from Nate for 360&5
+# Test Account - Nate for 360&5

 ## Part 1.
 Modification of Product Page